"Modern Techniques & Tactics - Traditional Respect & Values"

 Sensei Harrison With Student Josh Barnett (UFC, Pride, Pancrase)

-As previously mentioned, Kenukan-Ryu is a blend of several different disciplines and styles.
-One of the foundational styles is Bushidokan Ju-Jitsu / Judo (which Sensei Travis Boggs also holds a black belt).
-Bushidokan Ju-Jitsu is system developed by Jim Harrison - known as one of most feared fighters from the famed “Blood & Guts” era of the 1960’s.
-In the mid 1950‘s, while living in St. Louis, MO, Sensei Harrison began his formal grappling training under Bob Kurth, a former WWII Navy Commando.
-After earning his Black Belt in Judo (old school style which emphasized BOTH standing throws & ground techniques), Sensei Harrison became known as one of the midwest’s toughest competitors & sought after teachers.
+As previously mentioned, Kenukan Academy teaches several different disciplines and styles.
+One of the foundational styles is Bushidokan Ju-Jitsu / Judo (which Sensei Travis Boggs holds a black belt).
+Bushidokan-Ryu Ju-Jitsu is system developed by Sensei Jim Harrison - known as one of most feared fighters from the famed “Blood & Guts” era of the 1960’s.
+In the mid 1950‘s, while living in St. Louis, MO, Sensei Harrison began his formal grappling training at the St. Louis Judo Institute, under the instruction of Sensei Bob Kurth, a WWII Combat Veteran.
+After Kurth, Sensei Harrison continued his Judo / Ju-Jutsu training under Bob Whelan (Kodokan Judo & Wrestling) and Dr. Sung Jae Park (Korean Yudo Association).
+Once earning his Black Belt in Judo (old school style which emphasized BOTH standing throws & ground techniques), Sensei Harrison became known as one of the midwest’s toughest competitors & sought after teachers.
 In the 1960‘s, he fought his way to become a three-time regional AAU Judo Champion.
-In 1964, after moving to Kansas City, Sensei hosted the Korean Olympic Yudo (Judo) Team.
+In 1964, after moving to Kansas City, Sensei Harrison & Jim Lindell (his training partner & dojo co-owner) hosted the Korean Olympic Yudo (Judo) Team.
 In the late 60's, the AAU instituted a professional rule, which classified those that operated dojos as professionals.
 Therefore, dojo owners, such as Sensei Harrison, were not allowed to compete in an amateur organization, such as the AAU.
 Disappointed with the rejection, Sensei Harrison decided to focus on Karate & Kickboxing competition - which provided him the opportunity to slam-dunk more Karate fighters on the wood floor with throws.
 However, his Judo students continued to show excellence in both competition & instruction.
 Harry Parker, one of Bushidokan's early Judo / Ju-Jitsu Black Belts, became a 7-time AAU Judo Jr. Division Champion, 3-time AAU Judo Outstanding Player, & AAU Athlete of The Year.
-Sensei Harrison's son, Shawn, developed a formidable reputation in his own right as a Judo-ka and wrestler.
+Sensei Harrison's son, Shawn Harrison, developed a formidable reputation in his own right as a Judo-ka and wrestler.
 Shawn was undefeated in 7 years of AAU Judo competition and was a 3-time AAU Judo Outstanding Player.
 In 1980, Shawn was selected to be on the US Olympic Judo Team.
 However, the United States boycotted the Olympics that year, resulting in the team being unable to compete.
-Later on, after moving to Missoula, MT, UFC / Pride / Affliction champion Josh Barnett trained, studied, and taught at Sensei's dojo.
+In the 1990's, after moving to Missoula, MT, UFC / Pride / Affliction champion, Josh Barnett, trained, studied, and taught at Sensei's dojo.
 In 1999, showing his love for Judo and a tolerance for pain, Sensei Harrison won the National Masters Championships, and placed 3rd in the World Master Athlete Judo Championships (despite tearing the cartilage and ligaments in his left knee and re-injuring his right knee - which kept him from any training (except one light 15 minute workout) to prepare for the World Games).
+In the early 2000's, Sensei Harrison's Sakura Warrior Arts Dojo (Missoula, MT) affiliated with the Flavio Behring Brazilian Jiu-Jitsu Association - thus establishing a continued exchange of ideas, techniques, & methodologies.

 Dr. Jigoro Kano 嘉納治五郎 - Founder of Judo (Right)